Why UX Design Still Needs White Space

 This experience needs to match or exceed user expectations to even be considered for purchase.
 Let’s take the connected light bulbs as an example.
 If your user can’t have light at the moment when they need it then they will stop having any interest in your product right there.

-Now look at how technology can optimize the core use case experience.
+Now, look at how technology can optimize the core use case experience.
+Where can we use technology and design to remove tasks for the user?
 Match user needs to the appropriate technology.
-Be selective about the features you make available; just because it can do 50 different things and call your mother doesn’t mean it should.
-Again, white space is all about the careful edit.
+Be selective about the features you make available; just because it can do 50 different things doesn’t mean it should.
+White space is all about the careful edit.
 What do we absolutely need and what can we do without?
 User testing and rapid prototyping can help tease out which features are essential and which ones can go.

 02 | Identify the points of friction.